Foreword

 In any organization, communication is the backbone that supports everything else.
 But as George Bernard Shaw wisely pointed out, the challenge is ensuring that communication actually happens, rather than just assuming it has.

-At Atlassian, we’ve lived this reality.
+During my 15 years at Atlassian, we’ve lived this reality.
 When we were a small team of 50, keeping everyone informed was straightforward.
 But as we grew to over 5,000 team members, the complexity of maintaining effective communication increased dramatically.
 We faced conflicting priorities, unclear expectations, and missed deadlines.
 The illusion of communication was often the culprit.

 Despite developing tools designed to enhance collaboration, we found ourselves needing to rethink our own communication strategies.